software-students-fall2023/3-python-package-exercise-ayr/README.md

 # Future contribution to the project
 ## How to set up and run the package test program
--Install pipenv, build, and twine if not already installed.
+- Install pipenv, build, and twine if not already installed.
--Activate the virtual environment: `pipenv shell`.
+- Activate the virtual environment: `pipenv shell`.
--Install the latest version of your package installed `pip install bstpackage==0.0.7` -Direct to the directory bstpackage
+- Install the latest version of your package installed `pip install bstpackage==0.0.7`
+- Direct to the directory bstpackage
--Run the program: `python3 __main__.py`.
+- Run the program: `python3 __main__.py`.
--Exit the virtual environment: `exit`.
+- Exit the virtual environment: `exit`.

 ## How to run unit tests